Chrysler Valiant (CL): Production and replacement

 32,672 CL models were built prior to the replacement of the CL by the Chrysler Valiant (CM) in 1978.

+New Zealand

+The CL was the last Australian Valiant series assembled by Todd Motors in New Zealand.
+Only the Regal and Regal SE were offered.
+The Regal SE was the first car to be assembled in New Zealand with air conditioning as standard.

 South Africa

 In 1978 a model of the CL Regal was introduced in South Africa for local assembly.
 These cars came equipped with a locally-built four-barrel 225 slant-six producing 120 kW.
 In spite of the engine's impressive "Charger-Power" name, this only sufficed for a top speed of 140.5 km/h in a period road test.
 While the performance came in for some criticism, fuel economy and brakes received higher marks.
 The SE only came as a fully equipped model, with the interior and suspension having received some fettling in Detroit prior to Sigma finishing development in South Africa.